 Having been invited to a Celtic re-enactment group, Andy became interested in bronze torques, cloak pins, belt buckles and spear heads.
 He began by creating a backyard foundry.

-Contacting the Warstone & Turner foundry in Birmingham he was able to train there for six months, learning the lost wax / ceramic shell method.
-Andy then became a member of an artists’ cooperative in Plymouth for three years, taking on commissions for local artists and art students.
+He trained for six months at the Warstone & Turner foundry in Birmingham, learning the lost wax / ceramic shell method.
+Andy then became a member of an artists’ cooperative in Plymouth, taking on commissions for local artists and art students.
 After moving to Somerset Andy now creates his own artwork, as well as commissions.